 A complaint some expressed was with the commodity business north of the hamlet along the CPR railline which was singled out for excessive and intolerable noise.
 Generally, most respondents do not see the need or are supportive of planning for or allowing industrial type use in the hamlet.
 However, having some small retail commercial activity, such as a convenience store and gas station, is desired.
 Many residents would like to see more frequent bylaw enforcement especially in regards to yards (unsightly premises), pets and some speeding through the hamlet (more regular police presence is suggested).
 A majority of survey respondents have issues with smells and effects of intense livestock (i.e. CFOs) in the area, and would like to see an increase in the CFO exclusion distances to the hamlet.
 Regarding services, a few stated that low water pressure and a lack of sidewalks and street lights were issues.

-For the complete results and summary of comments as supplied by the residents who filled-out the survey, please refer to the attached results compilation.
+For the complete results and survey, please refer to the atta d by the resider nts who filled-out the